 You can change the width of a block (if applicable) by clicking the Change Alignment icon above the block.
 NOTE: This is also where you can float the block to the left and right, but use these with caution, it allows other blocks below it to be able to flow around the block with potentially undesirable results.

-If you’d like to have a block on your site that you’ll use on more than one page and be able to make edits that will update on all those pages at once, then you’ll need to create a Reusable Block.
-This should replace the Body Text Widget on the old WFU theme.
+If you’d like to have a block on your site that you’ll use on more than one page and be able to make edits that will update on all those pages at once, then you’ll need to create a Pattern.

 First, you’ll need to create the block once on a page, Group the blocks if more than one block is used.
-Then, click on the three dots on the right end of the block menu while selected and choose “Add to Reusable blocks” from the drop-down menu.
-Then name the block in the far-right menu.
+Then, click on the three dots on the right end of the block menu while selected and choose “Create pattern” from the drop-down menu.
+Then name the block in the pop-up and keep the “Synced” toggle on.

-Your Reusable Block will now be available in the Add Block menu (large plus sign) at the top left of the builder.
-Clicking “Manage all reusable blocks” will allow you to make changes to the block and those changes will update everywhere the block is used.
-You can also just edit the Reusable Block on the page and you’ll be prompted to add those updates to all pages when you save the page.
+Your Pattern will now be available in the Add Block menu (large plus sign) at the top left of the builder under the icon on the far right.
+Your site’s Patterns should be under “My patterns” (all the other options are just messy things from our team, we’ll have more organized offerings coming soon.)
+You now can edit the Pattern on the page and you’ll be prompted to add those updates to all pages using that Patten when you save the page.